Your wallpapering project could be a two or three-day job. So, mixing up another batch can be inconvenient and costly if your paste dries up.

-However, some manufacturers have introduced ready-mixed paste for the ultimate convenience.
+However, some manufacturers have introduced ready-mixed paste for ultimate convenience.

 Let’s look at the difference in shelf life between the different pastes.

 Like this Solvite All-Purpose Paste, powdered wallpaper paste lasts for two years in its unmixed state.
-So, even if you’ve mixed half the packet, it will still be usable as long as you store it in a dry and sealed environment.
+So, even if you’ve mixed half the packet, it will still be usable if you store it in a dry and sealed environment.

 Once you’ve mixed the powder and water, it forms a thick paste.
 Expect it to last for two to seven days if stored in an air-tight container.
 If you think your project will take longer, mix smaller batches to minimise wastage.

 Ready-mixed paste is the new kid on the block.
 Solvite’s Ready to Use Wallpaper Paste ticks all the boxes if you’re a novice or unsure how to mix paste.